ltelab/disdrodb/docs/source/index.rst

 The software currently enable to:

-- download the raw disdrometer data from stations included in the DISDRODB Decentralized Data Archive
+- download the raw disdrometer data from stations included in the DISDRODB Decentralized Data Archive,
-- upload raw disdrometer data from the user to the DISDRODB Decentralized Data Archive
+- upload raw disdrometer data from the user to the DISDRODB Decentralized Data Archive,
-- read the raw measurements and convert more than 400 disdrometer stations into a standard NetCDF format (DISDRODB L0 product)
+- read the raw measurements of more than 400 disdrometer stations and save them into a standard NetCDF format (DISDRODB L0 product).

 The disdrodb software is able to process data from various disdrometer sensors and manufacturers, and is designed to be easily extended to new ones.
 Currently, disdrodb enables to process data acquired from: